leoloso/PoP-API-WP/README.md

-# Bootstrap WordPress with PoP
+# Bootstrap a PoP API for WordPress

 Quickly launch a WordPress instance with PoP installed, and containing a bunch of the most popular PoP components.